cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 <HighlightBox type="synopsis">

-Make sure you have e everything you need before proceeding:
+Make sure you have everything you need before proceeding:

 * You understand the concepts of [queries](../2-main-concepts/queries.md), and [Protobuf](../2-main-concepts/protobuf.md).
 * You have Go installed.